Question and answer details

 Other times, it is an existential fear that maybe, if we die, there is no after life.
 We love life so much, we are afraid that if our soul rests, we as human beings will not exist.
 The way through this dark tunnel is to grow spiritually.

-In a way, it is as if you are going to go to another planet, far, far away, that you know nothing about… and you only know earth.
-But this planet is not a physical place… so it is even stranger.
-And when we go, we might not be in our physical body… so this is even stranger.
+In a way, it is as if you are going to go to another planet, far, far away, that you know nothing about.
+You only know earth.
+But this planet is not a physical place, so it is even stranger.
+And when we go, we might not be in our physical body.
+So this is even stranger.

-G-d was a difficult word with many meanings with a core meaning within it… it was not originally this G-d or that G-d.. but over time people did take these “attributes” and worship separate parts of G-d as if a single attribute or aspect or concept were the whole of ALLAH….. but over time, with original creation stories… it was said that the breath of G-d… Hu was breathed into man… (other versions of this etymology say that the word of G-d created man..breath and word were used interchangeably) thus we have Hu-man.
+G-d was a difficult word with many meanings with a core meaning within it.
+It was not originally this g-d or that g-d, but over time people did take these “attributes” and worship separate parts of god as if a single attribute or aspect or concept were the whole of ALLAH.
+Later on, with original creation stories, it was said that the breath of g-d, Hu was breathed into man.
+(Other versions of this etymology say that the word of god created man.
+Breath and word were used interchangeably) thus we have Hu-man.

-Interestingly, this is Sanskrit also.
+Interestingly, this is in Sanskrit also.
 The Sanskrit word Hu meant to invoke G-d.
-The work Human comes from God in man, or the breath/word of God in man in both Ancient Egyptian and Ancient Sanskrit… before G-d was divided into concepts and attributes and parts worshiped instead of the entire BEING of G-d.
-Later, tribes etc… would fight about this G-d being more powerful than that G-d etc…. and humanity seems to still be struggling with all of this.
+The work 'human' comes from God in man, or the breath/word of God in man in both Ancient Egyptian and Ancient Sanskrit.
+G-d was divided into concepts and attributes and parts worshiped instead of the entire BEING of G-d.
+Later, tribes etc. would fight about this G-d being more powerful than that G-d etc. and humanity seems to still be struggling with all of this.

 Your situation would be better addressed in person with live face to face if at all possible.
 It would be good to monitor your moods as well and to determine with the help of a professional whether or not you want to take anti-depressant medication for a brief period of time as you process your grief and move through this.

 If you are thinking any suicidal thoughts, please call your doctor and let him or her know immediately.